upf-gti/SignON-realizer/docs/InstructionsBML.md

     "secondMainBend": "HOOKED", // mainbend applied to secondHandshape "bend1": "099", // overrides any other bend applied for this handshape for this finger. bend1=thumb, bend2=index, and so on.
 The value is one from the bend table
     "mainSplay": 0.5, // number [-1,1].
 Separates laterally fingers 2,4,5.
-Splay diminishes the more the finger is bent "splay1": 0.5, // number [-1,1].
+Splay diminishes the more the finger is bent "splay1": 0.5, // number [-1,1]. splay1=thumb, splay2=index, and so on.
 Sepparates laterally the specified finger.
-Splay diminishes the finger is bent. splay1=thumb, splay2=index, and so on
+Splay diminishes the more the finger is bent.

+    "specialFingers": "5", //string of numbers [2-5], the main characteristics of the handshape are applied to the fingers specified.
+This is done before the mainbend and the thumbshape since they are applied to the selected fingers, and these change when applying specialFingers.
     "shift": false,
 }
 ```